Torture: Prevalence

 Tear gas used during the 2019–2020 Hong Kong protests.
 The use of tear gas on protestors is sometimes considered a form of torture.

 Most countries practice torture, although few acknowledge it.
 Despite one of the most unambiguous and absolute prohibitions known to international law, torture continues to be more or less openly practiced in some states; others have changed which techniques are used and denied, covered up, or outsourced torture programs.
-Measuring the rate at which torture occurs is difficult because it is typically committed in secrecy, and abuses are likelier to come to light in open societies where there is a commitment to protecting human rights.
+Measuring the rate at which torture occurs is difficult because it is typically committed in secrecy, and abuses are more likely to come to light in open societies where there is a commitment to protecting human rights.
 Many torture survivors, especially those from poor or marginalized populations, are unwilling to report.
 Monitoring has focused on police stations and prisons, although torture can also occur in other facilities such as immigration detention and youth detention centers.
 Torture that occurs outside of custody—including extrajudicial punishment, intimidation, and crowd control—has traditionally not been counted, even though some studies have suggested it is more common than torture in places of detention.
 There is even less information on the prevalence of torture before the twentieth century.
 Although it is often assumed that men suffer torture at a higher rate than women, there is a lack of evidence.
 Some quantitative research has estimated that torture rates are either stagnant or increasing over time, but this may be a measurement effect.

 Although liberal democracies are less likely to abuse their citizens, they may practice torture against marginalized citizens and non-citizens to whom they are not democratically accountable.
 Voters may support violence against out-groups seen as threatening; majoritarian institutions are ineffective at preventing torture against minorities or foreigners.
 Torture is more likely when a society feels threatened because of wars or crises, but studies have not found a consistent relationship between the use of torture and terrorist attacks.

 Torture is directed against certain segments of the population, who are denied the protection against torture given to others.
 Torture of political prisoners and torture during armed conflicts receive more attention compared to torture of the poor or criminal suspects.
 Most victims of torture are suspected of crimes; a disproportionate number of victims are from poor or marginalized communities.
-Groups especially vulnerable to torture include unemployed young men, the urban poor, LGBT people, refugees and migrants, ethnic and racial minorities, indigenous people, and people with disabilities.
+Groups especially vulnerable to torture include unemployed young men, the urban poor, LGBTQ people, refugees and migrants, ethnic and racial minorities, indigenous people, and people with disabilities.
 Relative poverty and the resulting inequality in particular leave poor people vulnerable to torture.
 Criminalization of the poor, through laws targeting homelessness, sex work, or working in the informal economy, can lead to violent and arbitrary policing.
 Routine violence against poor and marginalized people is often not seen as torture, and its perpetrators justify the violence as a legitimate policing tactic; victims lack the resources or standing to seek redress.